What is e-invoicing?

 No. Businesses having aggregate turnover of 500 crore and above will have to comply to e-invoicing starting October 1,2020.

 Why is a standard e-invoicing system important?

 Tax departments internationally are keen on making the e-invoicing system a success for two reasons: 1) following a standard format allows invoices to be easily shared and 2) it can be read by the central system.

 It will pre-populate fields while filing returns, avoiding discrepancies during data entry and reconciliation.

 When will the e-invoice system be implemented?

-The government proposes that the e-invoice system will be implemented from October 1, 2020 for all taxpayers with aggregate turnover of above 100 crores.
+The government proposes that the e-invoice system will be implemented from October 1, 2020 for all taxpayers with aggregate turnover of above 500 crores and above.